1. I would like to register an environmental complaint. How do I do it?

 4. Can I submit forms electronically?

 Most forms through the Department for Environmental Protection can now be submitted electronically through the Kentucky One Stop Business Portal.
-The Division of Compliance Assistance has developed a series of tutorial videos that cover how to create a One Stop account and navigate the website to submit forms.
+The Compliance Assistance program has developed a series of tutorial videos that cover how to create a One Stop account and navigate the website to submit forms.

 5. I started an eForm that I no longer need.
 How do I delete the form from my dashboard?